 They also serve as a source of information should you ever have any questions about what you need to do.
 A big part of a business coach's job is to learn everything they can about each company and owner they work with and to develop a strategy that uniquely adapts to the specific characteristics of each situation.
 Before meeting with your coach, it's important to think about the questions you should ask them ahead of time.
 The best business coaches combine real-world business experience with coaching skills, such as active listening and the ability to ask powerful questions.

-These advisors also work to help you be more productive, make your work easier and manage your business and help you achieve all aspects of your vision for your company, including but not limited to your growth.
+They also work to help you be more productive, make your work easier and manage your business, helping you achieve all aspects of your vision for your company.
 A study by Hay Group showed that 40% of Fortune 500 companies use business advice to train and develop their executives.
-How a coach has dealt with a failed business or a failed job is a great way to see how they will help you with any bumps along the way.
+It's important to research how a coach has dealt with a failed business or a failed job in order to get an idea of how they will help you with any bumps along the way.
 There are several different labels that business coaches can use to describe their services, one of them being a small business coach.

 Talk to your coach about ways to set limits for your day and be more efficient in your working hours so you can enjoy your downtime more.
-But if the coach starts to list training techniques, business tactics and modern approaches that he has never heard of, he will most likely benefit from his experience.
+If the coach starts to list training techniques, business tactics and modern approaches that you've never heard of, it's likely that they will be able to benefit from their experience.
 The first step to finding a business coach is to search for names and websites and communicate with those coaches you're interested in learning more about.
-When a coach acts like a sounding board, listening to you, observing you and then sharing everything he sees, that's when the most powerful business coaching takes place.
+When a coach acts like a sounding board, listening to you, observing you and then sharing everything they see, that's when the most powerful business coaching takes place.